rcook/beginning-practical-haskell/part04.md

 main = print 5 >>= \_ -> print "hello"
 ```

+And compile and run as follows:

 ```console
 > stack runhaskell Scratch.hs
 5
 "hello"
 ```

+We have successfully demonstrated several functionally equivalent ways of using a functional dependency to provide an explicit ordering of execution.

 ## The `read` function